nvdweem/Voluimo/README.md

 ## Usage

 If the application is started it will automatically connect to your Nuimo (it must have been paired in Windows before).
 If the connection succeeds, the tray icon will become blue.
+If the connection can't be made the icon will turn red.
+Clicking it when it's red will trigger a reconnect.

 As soon as the connection is established a logo will be shown on the Nuimo, followed by the current battery level.
 Rotating the ring will change the Windows volume.